leonstafford/accessible-minimalism-demo-site/content/about.md

  is a minimalist [Hugo](https://gohugo.io) theme with a penchant for accessibility.

-It solves the problem of the bloated, inaccessible web by focusing on accessibility and content over visual styling.
+Addressing the problem of bloat and inaccessibility of the modern web by focusing on accessibility and content over visual styling.

 ## Target audience